 It’s nice to meet America and Maxon once again, their whole family is so supportive and loving towards each other, it’s really sweet.
 Reading from Eadlyn’s perspective can be a

 little very annoying (to those who thinks America is annoying, yes, Eadlyn’s much worse).
 She has this complex that can make her character quite suffocating and frustrating to read.
 I was so impatient with her personality that I almost DNF the book.

 The last book in The Selection series was much better than the previous one.
 Eadlyn’s character improved so much.
 She started to open up to others and her ‘i am the most powerful person’ complex is gone.
 The ending was sweet but I don’t really accept how easy it is for Eadlyn to make such a choice.
 Slight improvement from The Heir.

-7. Flame in the Mist by Renee Ahdieh (full review coming soon)
+7. Flame in the Mist by Renee Ahdieh (full review)

 I fell in love with Renee Ahdieh’s writing once again.
 Reading a Japanese mythology accompanied by Renee’s whimsical and breathtaking writing, it was a wonderous experience.
 No one character in Flame in the Mist is boring, every individual are three-dimensional.
 Highly highly highly recommend.

-8. The Unexpected Everything by Morgan Matson (full review coming soon)
+8. The Unexpected Everything by Morgan Matson (full review)

 The Unexpected Everything is the only contemporary book I’ve read for the month.
 Sometimes, after a long fantasy-binge, I find it hard to get into a contemporary novel but it was so easy to read about Andie’s story.
 I don’t necessary agree with some of Andie’s actions, but I liked her character.
 It’s such a wonderful summer read, and there are dogs guys.
 How could I resist?